 The piano comes complete with a decent sized full dot LCD monochrome display set in the middle of the piano.
 The interface contains a label of the onboard tones and rhythms, along with other functions.
 The DGX-530 is also included with an industry standard keyboard stand, which can easily be assembled and can be complemented with other optional accessories.

 The DGX-530 has the general size of an 88 key digital piano, weighing in at 37 pounds (weight of the piano stand included) and measuring in at 53 inches long and about 20 inches deep.
 With the piano stand, the complete set sits about 30 inches off the ground, so this piano will have no problem fitting in any home or bedroom setting when set up correctly.

-And below, please take a quick look at some of the best selling digital keyboards and pianos available on Amazon, and compare their features and prices to the DGX-530:
+And below, please take a quick look at some of the best selling digital keyboards and pianos available online, and compare their features and prices to the DGX-530: